Your website needs a team. (But it doesn’t have to be your team.)

 Your roadmap, with a co-pilot

-Let's be clear about what this isn't: it's not an agency taking over a website.
+Let’s clarify what this is.
+It isn’t an agency taking over a website.

-While we can provide insights, the client sets the priorities.
-The client owns the roadmap.
-We plug in the firepower where capacity is needed—whether that's a designer for a critical set of page updates, a developer to clear a backlog, or a strategist to help make sense of what's working and what's not.
+While we can provide insights, the client sets the priorities and owns the roadmap.
+We plug in the firepower where capacity is needed, whether that's a designer for a critical set of page updates, a developer to clear a backlog, or a strategist to help make sense of what's working and what isn’t.

 The best version of this relationship keeps the client in control without leaving them alone.
 We're not here to create dependency.
 We're here to fill gaps, add muscle during busy stretches, and build toward whatever "ownership" looks like for that particular team.